subsetpark/pantagruel/priv/reference.md

 `-` should be read as "minus".
 It expresses the concept of subtraction, again, where that is sensibly defined.
-Subtraction is usefully seen as the inverse operation of addition, so for lists that would be the removal of a sublist.
+Subtraction is usefully seen as the inverse operation of addition, so for sequences that would be the removal of a subsequence.
 For sets it can be understood as the removal of a member or of the members of a second set.

 ##### Times